-(ii) A project directors' conference either virtually or in Washington, DC, during each year of the project period;
+(ii) A two and one-half day project directors' conference either virtually or in Washington, DC, during each year of the project period;

+(iii) Two annual two-day trips, either virtually or in Washington, DC, to attend Department briefings, Department-sponsored conferences, and other meetings, as requested by OSEP; and

+(iv) A one-day intensive 3+2 review meeting either virtually or in Washington, DC, during the last half of the second year of the project period;

-(iii) Two annual two-day trips, either virtually or in Washington DC, to attend Department briefings, Department-sponsored conferences, and other meetings, as requested by OSEP; and the grant amount to support emerging needs that are consistent with the proposed project's intended outcomes, as those needs are identified in consultation with, and approved by, the OSEP project officer.
-With approval from the OSEP project officer, the project must reallocate any remaining funds from this annual set-aside no later than the end of the third quarter of each budget period; and
+- (3) Include, in the budget, a line item for an annual set-aside of 5 percent of the grant amount to support emerging needs that are consistent with the proposed project's intended outcomes, as those needs are identified in consultation with, and approved by, the OSEP project officer.
+With approval from the OSEP project officer, the project must reallocate any remaining funds from this annual set-aside no later than the end of the third quarter of each budget period; - (4) Maintain a high-quality website, with an easy-to-navigate design, that meets government or industry-recognized standards for accessibility;

-(iv) A one-day intensive 3+2 review meeting either virtually or in Washington, DC, during the second year of the project period;

-(3) Include, in the budget, a line item for an annual set-aside of 5 percent of

-(4) Maintain a high-quality website, with an easy-to-navigate design, that meets government or industry-recognized standards for accessibility;

-(5) Ensure that annual project progress toward meeting project goals is posted on the project website; and including-
+(5) Ensure that annual project progress toward meeting project goals is posted on the project website; and

-(6) Include, in Appendix A, an assurance to assist OSEP with the transfer of pertinent resources and products and to maintain the continuity of services to States during the transition to a new award at the end of this award period, as appropriate.
+(6) Include, in Appendix A, an assurance to assist OSEP with the transfer of pertinent resources and products and to maintain the continuity of services to States during the transition to this new award period and at the end of this award period, as appropriate.

-Fourth and Fifth Years of the Project: In deciding whether to continue funding the project for the fourth and fifth years, the Secretary will consider the requirements of 34 CFR 75.253(a),
+Fourth and Fifth Years of the Project:

+In deciding whether to continue funding the project for the fourth and fifth years, the Secretary will consider the requirements of 34 CFR 75.253(a), including-

-- (a) The recommendations of a 3+2 review team consisting of experts who have experience and knowledge in providing technical assistance to personnel who work with deaf or hard of hearing students at the postsecondary education level.
-This review will be conducted during a one-day intensive meeting that will be held during the last half of the second year of the project period; - (b) The timeliness with which, and how well, the requirements of the negotiated cooperative agreement have been or are being met by the project; and - (c) The quality, relevance, and usefulness of the project's products and services and the extent to which the project's products and services are aligned with the project's objectives and likely to result in the project achieving its intended outcomes.
+(a) The recommendations of a 3+2 review team consisting of experts who have experience and knowledge in providing TA to address the needs of students who require intensive intervention.
+This review will be conducted during a one-day intensive meeting that will be held during the last half of the second year of the project period;

+(b) The timeliness with which, and how well, the requirements of the negotiated cooperative agreement have been or are being met by the project; and

+(c) The quality, relevance, and usefulness of the project's products and services and the extent to which the project's products and services are aligned with the project's objectives and likely to result in the project achieving its intended outcomes.